Skip to main content

 Coordinating department Department of Applied Mechanics

-Course coordinator doc.
-Ing.
+Course coordinator prof. Ing.
 Martin Fusek, Ph.D.